tidepool-org/command-line-data-tools/README.md

 Example:

-`filterdata cbg --length 100 --min 144 --days 75 --gap 14 --report report.csv -i some-data.json -o filtered-data.json -v`
+`filterdata cbg some-data.json --length 100 --min 144 --days 75 --gap 14 --report report.csv -o filtered-data.json -v`

 > This filters the data in *some-data.json* and outputs to *filtered-data.json*.
 The tool produces verbose output in the console.
 The tool filters cbg data, looking for: